bebop-001/LuceneInActionKotlin/README.md

 the the 2021.1 version of IntelliJ Community IDE with Kotlin 1.4.2 and Java 11.
 You'll find a list of the .jar files I am currently using in Dependencies.md.

+Data files will be found under the data directory in the project root and indexes will be found under the indexes/&lt;package name&gt; directory.

 I will also be implementing some other utils to make sure I understand what I'm doing.